Cordyceps for Immune Support: What the Research Shows

 Use Case Verdict

-Maintaining immune vigilance year-round Supported by healthy-adult RCT data (NK cell activation, 8-12 weeks)
+Maintaining immune vigilance year-round Subject of ongoing research in healthy adults (NK cell activity, 8-12 weeks)

 Supporting immune function during high-intensity training Supported — reduced IL-1β and IL-6 in athletes (PMID 38580687)